 Where the design community meets.

-Lead Designer @Shazam Joined almost 6 years ago
+Lead Designer @Shazam Joined over 6 years ago

 One more thing, doing your margin, font and asset sizes in multiples of 4 really helps (you'll notice this a lot in the google design guidelines) - that way you don't get weird numbers when you convert to DP, or when creating assets for multiple densities.

 I'd suggest designing at xhdpi - similar to designing for iPhone 4/5/6 as they are around the same density (my canvas is always 720x1280 for phones).
 When you are speccing redlines it's very similar in concept to iOS - take your measurements and half them to get DP.

 In regards to creating assets I suggest doing them at 4 densities : HDPI, XHDPI, XXHDPI and XXXHDPI.
 Creating XXXHDPI assets will futureproof your app for all the new android devices coming out.
 I wouldn't bother with mdpi assets as MDPI devices are pretty rare these days and if someone is using one the system will take the HDPI assets and scale them down.
 I recommend using this chrome plugin for finding out the sizes you need to create assets at : https://chrome.google.com/webstore/detail/dpi-calculator/dldofgjemhkpilajnlenfijjpkabilcg

 It's a great time to start designing for Android!
 We finally have a comprehensive set of guidelines for designing for Android which can be found at http://www.google.com/design/

 Another great starting point is the Android Design in Action youtube videos by Nick Butcher, Adam Koch and Roman Nurik, although the majority of them don't cover material design they are great at explaining Android best practices https://www.youtube.com/playlist?list=PLWz5rJ2EKKc8j2B95zGMb8muZvrIy-wcF